leburik-1/music-streaming-/README.md

+music-streaming api

+  Tech stack

+django (python)
-# music-streaming api using django - postgresql for database and java for networking
+postgresql for database
+java for networking
+redis as a caching Database